-- > Put systems in place for pupils to confidently report abuse - > Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback
+- > Put systems in place for pupils to confidently report abuse - > Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils

+Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback

-As part of our PSHE/ Relationships Education and circle time, children are made aware of who they can talk to and reassured that they will be listened to.
+As part of our PSHE/Relationships education, Circle Time and assemblies, children are made aware of who they can talk to and reassured that they will be listened to.
+There are posters at children's eye level throughout the school with photographs and names of the school's safeguarding team.